changlie/note/linux/常用命令/文件相关/mv.md

-  -i, --interactive            prompt before overwrite -n, --no-clobber             do not overwrite an existing file -t, --target-directory=DIRECTORY  move all SOURCE arguments into DIRECTORY -u, --update                 move only when the SOURCE file is newer
+  -i, --interactive            prompt before overwrite -n, --no-clobber             do not overwrite an existing file -t, --target-directory=DIRECTORY  move all SOURCE arguments into DIRECTORY -T, --no-target-directory    treat DEST as a normal file(把目录当作一个普通文件) -u, --update                 move only when the SOURCE file is newer
                                  than the destination file or when the destination file is missing